ipfs/js-ipfs/packages/ipfs-message-port-protocol/README.md

 }

-// Will transfer each chunk to the reciever thread (corrupting it on this thread) {
+// Will transfer each chunk to the receiver thread (corrupting it on this thread) {
   const transfer = []
   port1.postMessage(